AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 A solution to the above issues is to introduce a syntax extension called *deriving strategies*.
 They are named as such because they allow users to state explicitly in a deriving clause what approach GHC should take when attempting to derive an instance for a typeclass.
 There are currently three strategies that GHC is aware of:

-- Deriving bespoke instances: This is the usual approach that GHC takes.
-For certain classes that GHC is aware of, such as `Eq`, `Ord`, `Functor`, `Generic`, and others, GHC can use an algorithm to derive an instance of the class for a particular datatype.
-For example, a bespoke, derived `Eq` instance for `data Foo = Foo Int` is:
+- Deriving stock instances: This is the usual approach that GHC takes.
+For certain classes that GHC is aware of, such as `Eq`, `Ord`, `Functor`, `Generic`, and others, GHC can use an algorithm to derive an instance of the class for a particular datatype mechanically.
+For example, a stock derived `Eq` instance for `data Foo = Foo Int` is:

 ```
 instanceEqFoowhereFoo a ==Foo b = a == b
 ```

 >
-> It is "bespoke" in the sense that GHC tailor-made the implementation of the instance to fit the definition of `Foo`.
-The bespoke strategy only requires enabling language extensions in certain cases (`DeriveFunctor`, `DeriveGeneric`, etc.).
+> Stock applies to the "standard" derivable typeclasses mentioned in the Haskell Report like `Eq` and `Show`, as well as some GHC-specific classes like `Data` and `Generic`.
+The stock strategy only requires enabling language extensions in certain cases (`DeriveFunctor`, `DeriveGeneric`, etc.).

 - `GeneralizedNewtypeDeriving`: An approach that GHC only uses if the eponymous language extension is enabled, and if an instance is being derived for a newtype.
 GHC will reuse the instance of the newtype's underlying type to generate an instance for the newtype itself.
 For more information, see [ http://downloads.haskell.org/\~ghc/8.0.1/docs/html/users_guide/glasgow_exts.html\#generalised-derived-instances-for-newtypes](http://downloads.haskell.org/~ghc/8.0.1/docs/html/users_guide/glasgow_exts.html#generalised-derived-instances-for-newtypes)
 - `DeriveAnyClass`: An approach that GHC only uses if the eponymous language extension is enabled.
 When this strategy is invoked, GHC will simply generate an instance with empty implementations for all methods.
 For more information, see [ http://downloads.haskell.org/\~ghc/8.0.1/docs/html/users_guide/glasgow_exts.html\#deriving-any-other-class](http://downloads.haskell.org/~ghc/8.0.1/docs/html/users_guide/glasgow_exts.html#deriving-any-other-class)